rdkcentral/firebolt-apis/requirements/specifications/discovery/user-interest.md

 `xrn:firebolt:capability:discovery:interest` capability in order to listen to the `Content.onUserInterest` notification.

-If the result is `null` or is not a valid entity, i.e. does not match the [EntityDetails](../entities/) schema, then no `Content.onUserInterestedIn` notification will be dispatched.
+If the result is not a valid entity, i.e. does not match the [EntityDetails](../entities/) schema, then no `Content.onUserInterestedIn` notification will be dispatched.